-Fast Swimming Vs. Hard Swimming
+Fast Swimming Is The Goal, Not Hard Swimming

 I remember those days vividly.
 It was the fall of 2006, and I found myself thrust into big-time NCAA Division I Swimming & Diving as the new sprint coach at Penn State University.
 Up until that point, my experience as an athlete in the sport consisted of the normal club and high school circuit, combined with four years of collegiate experience at Division II Shippensburg University, part of the Pennsylvania State System of Higher Education.
 As for coaching, summer league during my college years was the start, with a bit of high school and club mixed in throughout.
 I came to PSU from Division II Millersville University, where I was the head coach, but tend not to count that experience for much, as I left Millersville three weeks into my first season to make the move to Happy Valley.
 Little did I know, I was in for the education of a lifetime, with Penn State acting as the springboard for my career that saw time in Arizona before being hired in the summer of 2009 as the first head coach in program history here at Liberty.
 My Penn State and Arizona experiences taught me much about the sport, and it is a lesson learned while a rookie at PSU that I want to share with you today.

 Bill Dorenkott, now the head women's coach at Ohio State, was the Penn State men's and women's head coach at the time, and I will forever be grateful for his willingness to take a chance on me as a young, unproven Division II coach with little to no true college coaching experience.
 Bill taught me the ropes of elite level swimming, and my first lesson dealt with the semantics of workout lingo.
 It was a theory that I immediately embraced, with earnest, and one that I still use to this day (and more than likely always will).

 It was the first sprint workout I ever wrote for Penn State, and the pre-set featured some "mixed sprint" 25's to the tune of: